Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Introduction

 Deriving reliable eclipse maps from observational datasets has two intrinsic issues.
 First, the problem is ill-posed -- one spatial pattern can produce the same flux time-series as another, or even no flux at all \citep{cowan2008inverting,challener2023eclipse}.
 Alongside the uncertainty inherent in observational data, this means that an observed light curve implies a range of possible maps instead of a single unique solution.
 Second, the data that contain two-dimensional information are normally a very small part of an overall time-series observation -- the ingress and egress of an eclipse being typically at least an order of magnitude shorter than the whole orbit of a planet.
 These issues lead to two statistical challenges.

 The first challenge is to identify when it is justifiable to fit an eclipse map to a particular observation.
 In general, an eclipse map model has more degrees of freedom than a model of a planet with uniform emission.
 It will, therefore, normally produce a better fit to the data in an eclipse, even when the deviations from the shape of a uniform eclipse are driven by random noise, or when unresolved systematic errors produce an eclipse shape that does not depend on the true emission map.
 This means that it is easy to fit spurious eclipse maps to noisy or inaccurate datasets.
-We therefore present a statistical test using k-fold cross-validation to determine when an ``eclipse mapping signal'' is present.
-This statistical test avoids both underfitting (where the model cannot match the observations), and overfitting (where the model derives spurious information from noise).
+Section \ref{sec:methods} therefore presents a statistical test using k-fold cross-validation to determine when an ``eclipse mapping signal'' is present.
+This statistical test avoids both underfitting (where the model cannot match the observations), and overfitting (where the model derives spurious information from noise). \citet{welbanks2023application} shows a similar method for fitting spectroscopic models to exoplanet observations using leave-one-out cross validation. \citet{challener2023bringing} showed the application of leave-one-out cross-validation to eclipse mapping, but we chose not to use the leave-one-out method as we seek to test the predictive power of a model for a longer duration of omitted data.

 The second statistical challenge is how much complexity to allow in the fitted map, if an eclipse mapping signal is indeed present.
-Fitting with a high degree of spatial freedom results in highly uncertain maps with spurious small-scale features due to uncertainty and degeneracy in the observational data.
-Section \ref{sec:methods} therefore presents a method to derive the appropriate spatial complexity of the fitted map, again using k-fold cross-validation.
-This method is based on the pixel sampling and entropy maximisation methods presented in \citet{horne1985images} for eclipse mapping of accretion disks.
+Fitting with a high degree of spatial freedom results in highly uncertain maps with spurious small-scale features due to uncertainty and degeneracy in the observational data. \citet{de2012towards} investigated this issue issue, showing how fitting an eclipse map with a model with more small-scale freedom (a single hot-spot of variable size) resulted in greater uncertainty than a model with only large-scale freedom (a low-order spherical harmonic map). \citet{rauscher2018more} developed the method of ``eigenmapping'' to address this issue, orthogonalising the light-curves used to fit an observation, and then determining the number of corresponding maps used to fit the data by optimising the Bayesian Information Criterion.
+In Section \ref{sec:methods} we present a new eclipse mapping method to derive the appropriate spatial complexity of the fitted map, again using k-fold cross-validation.
+This method is based on the pixel sampling and entropy maximisation methods presented in \citet{horne1985images} and \citet{chen2024map} for mapping of accretion disks and brown dwarfs.